jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 Simple Example (explained in detail)
 ====================================

-Use the Red and NIR bands of the Landsat :class:`~hubdc.examples.testdata.LT51940232010189KIS01` scene to calculate the Normalized Difference Vegetation Index (NDVI).
+Use the Red and NIR bands of the Landsat :class:`~hubdc.testdata.LT51940232010189KIS01` scene to calculate the Normalized Difference Vegetation Index (NDVI).
-Additionally, use the :class:`~hubdc.examples.testdata.BrandenburgDistricts` vector polygon layer to mask the result.
+Additionally, use the :class:`~hubdc.testdata.BrandenburgDistricts` vector polygon layer to mask the result.

 .. image:: images/ndvi.png